Annotation Requirement

 const len = "abc".length;

-The same logic can be applied for all const
+The same logic can be applied for all const-like initializations.
+Where things

 get a little more complicated is when variable initialization spans across multiple statements,